 Any student considering filing a grievance should first attempt to resolve the issue with the course instructor.
-If a resolution is not reached, the student may request a conference with the Nursing Department Chair.
-Grievances need to be submitted in writing to the Nursing Department Chair and Health Sciences Dean.
-If the matter remains unresolved AFTER meeting with the course instructor and the Department Chair, the student may request a conference with the Dean of the Health Sciences division.
+If a resolution is not reached, the student may request, within five (5) working days, a conference with the Dean of Nursing.
+If the matter remains unresolved, the student may, within 5 days, request a conference with the Chief Academic Officer (VP of Academic and Student Affairs).
+The decision of the Chief Academic Officer is final.

-If resolution is not obtained through these procedures, the student should follow the process for appeals as outlined in the online Aiken Technical College Policy Manual SECTION 5: Standards of Academic Progress Policy for Grade Review-Procedure Number 4-5-109.1 at www.atc.edu.
+The process for appeals is outlined in the online Aiken Technical College Policy Manual SECTION 5: Standards of Academic Progress Policy for Grade Review-Procedure Number 4-5-109.1 at www.atc.edu.